An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Transitivity of the direct image maps

 \section{Transitivity of the direct image maps}

-Let $f: X\to Y$, $h: Y\to Z$ and $g: X\to Z$ be three equivariant and proper morphisms between $\mu_n$-equivariant schemes, which are all smooth over the generic fibres.
-Assume that $g=h\circ f$, in this section, we shall compare the direct image map $g_*$ with the composition $h_*\circ f_*$.
+Let $f: X\to Y$, $h: Y\to Z$ and $l: X\to Z$ be three equivariant morphisms between regular $\mu_n$-projective schemes, which are all smooth over the generic fibres.
+Assume that $l=h\circ f$, in this section, we shall compare the direct image map $l_*$ with the composition $h_*\circ f_*$.
 To this aim, we shall firstly discuss the functoriality of the equivariant analytic torsion forms with respect to a composition of submersions.